macaroni-squad/the-fridge-frontend/README.md

 ### Team Approach

 This is the first time any of us has had to program an app as a part of a team, so we took several steps to minimize the difficulty of coordinating with other programmers.
 We agreed to do as much of the work as possible together, meaning in the same room.
 We split up responsibilities on a task-by-task basis, stopping often to check in on what each team member was working on, and reassigning to other tasks as necessary.
-Several times, we all decided to drop everything else and all tackle the same problem, leveraging our different skills and approaches to ensure that a "bottleneck" problem did not derail us from our work flow.
+Several times, we decided to drop everything else and all tackle the same problem, leveraging our different skills and approaches to ensure that a "bottleneck" problem did not derail us from our work flow.

 Without ever explicitly agreeing on it, our team seemed to emphasize putting our egos aside and sublimating  any personal wants or needs for the benefit of the group.
 Tasks were accomplished without resentment, and problems were confronted without blame.